West London Extension Specialists

 Wimbledon, Putney & Barnes

 South-west London affluent residential.
 Big Edwardian semis and detached Victorians dominate.
-Wrap-arounds, side returns and double-storey extensions all common.
+Wrap-arounds, side returns and double-storeys all common.
 Wimbledon and Barnes both have multiple conservation area zones we know well.

 KT2 · KT3